JONBUB-SUK/UDACITY-SELF-DRIVING-CAR-NANODEGREE_project3.-traffic-sign-classifier/README_for_portfolio.md

 ## 4. Results

-* validation set accuracy of 94.9%
+* Validation set accuracy : 94.9%
-* test set accuracy of 92.6%
+* Test set accuracy : 92.6%

 I used this model to predict new traffic sign images downloaded at goole